CKegler/BroadInstituteMBTA/README.md

 3. A list of the stops that connect two or more subway routes along with the relevant route names for each of those stops.
 ```
+**Answer** :  With a list of subway stops (i.e. fileter[route_type]=0,1) and the routes associated with each stop,
+do a frequency count using Java Streams.
+Specifically, take the filtered list, apply a stream to
+it, create a map where (key = route name, value = frequency count) and then sort the
+map by value and sorting in reverse from highestto lowest.
+Upon inspecting the map,
+the first map entry will display the stops with the most lines; the last map entry
+will display the stop with the least lines.

+To find the stops with 2 or more connections, take the resulting map and filter it so that the map
+only contains stops with a route count >= 2.

 ***Question 3***